 Melanie Jane Parker

-Melanie began practicing yoga in 2003, and initiated a daily mysore ashtanga practice in 2011. in addition to studying and teaching at the shala, melanie teaches yoga-based movement and mindfulness to young people at a public high school on the lower east side, and is pursuing a master’s in psychology with a concentration in mental health and substance use counseling at the new school for social research. she extends boundless gratitude, respect, and love to her wonderful teachers.
+Melanie began practicing yoga in 2003, and initiated a daily Mysore Ashtanga practice in 2011.
+She teaches yoga-based movement and mindfulness to young people at a public high school on the Lower East Side, and is pursuing a Master’s in psychology with a concentration in mental health and substance use counseling at the New School for Social Research.
+She extends boundless gratitude, respect, and love to her wonderful teachers.